 When this feature is disabled, the motherboard will not support USB 3.0.
 Options are Enabled and Disabled.
 Default setting is Disabled.

 Port 60/64 Emulation

-Select Enabled for legacy I/O support for USB devices such as mice and keyboards.
+This feature allows legacy I/O support for USB devices like mice and keyboards.
 The options are Enabled and disabled.
 Default setting is Enabled.